SaketCodeScribe/DarthCoder/README.md

-# This website contains my day to day competetive coding questions
+# It contains my day to day competitive coding questions